al1sant0s/tsto2rgb/README.md

 <img width="2248" height="1385" alt="final_grid" src="https://github.com/user-attachments/assets/22727e17-5b1d-4ece-9126-4cbc07513438" />

 Unfortunatelly, guessing the correct values is done with trial and error.
+So at this point it's up to you to throw values in there, rerun the tsto2rgb command to remake the assets, and it's quite important that you point tsto2rgb to the same place where your current resulting rgb/bsv3/xml files are because tsto2rgb will retrieve the offset and other attributes from there and embed them into the bsv3 file; reinstall the DLC with the new rgb/bsv3/xml files and check how they look in game.
+Rise and repeat until you get with a desired result.

 ## Multiple directories